COLAB Sessions workshop

 Intensive workshops where human creativity meets machine intelligence to create what neither could achieve alone.

-Our sessions compress discovery, ideation, and prototyping into one afternoon intensives that produce functional hypotheses, not just concepts.
+Our sessions compress discovery, ideation, and prototyping into focused intensives that produce functional hypotheses, not just concepts.

 The Challenge